Revisiting GAN with Bayes-Optimal Discrimination: Implementation of BOLT-GAN

-This section records the implementation details for our Lipschitz BOLT–GAN experiments.
-We explain the properties we rely on and the techniques used to enforce the \(1\)-Lipschitz constraint on the discriminator (critic).
-As discussed in the main paper, Lipschitz continuity is key both (i) to recover meaningful dual objectives (e.g., the KR dual for \(W_1\)) and (ii) to stabilize adversarial training; see the TV/Wasserstein connections in Secs.~3.2–3.3.
-In our code, the gradient penalty is applied to the \emph{raw} critic output \(\tilde h_\theta\) (pre‑activation), and the bounded score \(h_\theta=\sigma(\tilde h_\theta)\in[0,1]\) is used inside the BOLT objective, as summarized in Algorithm~\ref{alg: bolt-gan}. \citep[Sec.~3]{gulrajani2017improved,miyato2018spectral}.
+This appendix records the theoretical preliminaries and implementation details for Lipschitz enforcement in BOLT-GAN.
+We first summarize basic Lipschitz facts used by the critic, then describe three enforcement mechanisms: spectral normalization, gradient penalty, and weight clipping.
+We finally list related penalties and diagnostics used to monitor training.
+Lipschitz continuity of the critic is essential for (i) the dual representation of $W_1$ via Kantorovich-Rubinstein duality (Lemma~\ref{lem:kr}) and (ii) stable adversarial training.
+In our implementation, the gradient penalty is applied to the \emph{raw} critic output $\tilde h_\theta$ (pre-activation), and the bounded score $h_\theta=\sigma(\tilde h_\theta)\in[0,1]$ enters the BOLT objective, as summarized in Algorithm~\ref{alg:bolt-gan}~\citep{gulrajani2017improved,miyato2018spectral}.